September 21 – 23, 2010

-Soto is a piping hot broth made with chunks of meat and vegetables.
+Soto was a piping hot broth made with chunks of meat and vegetables.
 I opted for the chicken soup variety.
 My friend introduced me to soto ayam.
 I retorted, “AJ, I am” then bowed and ate.

 The soup was curry bright – blame turmeric, a spice native to Java and used by Hindus as a dye, for its yellow color and aroma.
 Rice and various herbs submerged in the soup made it look like jaundiced porridge, admittedly not an appetizing sight.
-My mother said turmeric also gives paella its sunny color.
+My mother said turmeric also gave paella its sunny color.
 But it was too hot for me; my sinuses went into overdrive and matched each sip with free-flowing mucus.

 Dinner was a more formal occasion and, fingers-crossed, mucus-free.
 My friend and his wife took me to Bale Raos, the venue of their recent wedding reception.
 The restaurant’s Javanese architecture and proximity to Kraton Jogjakarta (the Royal Palace of Jogjakarta) lent a distinctly traditional dining ambiance.
 More significantly, it served cuisine favored by Jogjakarta royalty.

 It turned out I didn’t have royal taste; I was hopelessly plebeian.
 The fusion of flavors of Javanese food was jarring to me.
 The couple ordered a sekul-based dish, which showcased a cone-shaped mound of yellow rice surrounded by vegetables and meat.
 I correctly guessed it was shaped in honor of Merapi, an active volcano in Jogjakarta, and its surrounding dishes the varied offerings for the gods.
 Its rich taste was dominated by coconut – from coconut shreds sprinkled over the meat.
-I relish the fruit and its juice, but cringe at teaming its strongly distinct flavor with any viand.
+I relished the fruit and its juice, but cringed at teaming its strongly distinct flavor with any viand.
 Another tragic touch was the inclusion of cashew nuts, which I found overpowering.
 Thankfully, the spinach, tomato, and krupuk (prawn crackers, called kropek in my country) side servings saved the dish for me.